 - Website Settings: User can create and modify website settings

-A user will be granted any system permission that is granted to them directly or to any role they incorporate.
+A user will be granted any system permission that is granted to him directly or to any role he incorporates.
 A permission granted to a role incorporated by an individual user, can not be rescinded for that individual user.
 So it does not matter if the checkbox in the user's individual permissions settings is unchecked once a permission is granted through a role.

 Element Permissions - Workspaces

 Beyond the permissions mentioned above, a user's access can be restricted on element basis.
 This can be done by defining workspaces for a user or role.
 Provided that a user may generally access documents, it can be specified what a user / role may do or not do with each document or workspace.
 The same is true for objects and assets.
 These settings are manipulated in the "Workspaces" tab of a user / role.